GDPR Compliance Check for the Airline Companies

 According to GDPR, obtaining consent is necessary for lawfully processing an individual’s data.
 If the passengers freely consent to their data being processed for a specified purpose, company shall be able to demonstrate their consent for that specified purpose rather than general consent.
 That means, if a company needs the information about customer for booking a ticket, the company should obtain a consent from the customer for processing her/his data.

 GDPR gives enhanced rights to data subjects such as right to be forgotten and the portability of personal data.
 Data subject can request erasure of data from companies in case the data is no longer needed for the purpose for which the consent was taken.
 Also, the data subject can ask company to disclose the identity of third parties whom the data is disclosed.
-In these situations, company should make sure the date is erased and third party related disclosure adequately made.
+In these situations, company should make sure the date is erased and third-party related disclosure adequately made.

 For that reason, companies must make sure that the consent of the data subject taken in clear, plain and simple text (separated from terms and conditions).
 Besides the data subject shall be aware of the purposes for which data is collected and processed and be able to make informed decisions.
-If the companies are able to make sure they took these precautions, they can hold and process personal data being compliant with GDPR.
+If the companies can make sure they took these precautions, they can hold and process personal data being compliant with GDPR.

 Special Categories of Data, a Red Flag